Vision Program for Active State Employees

 - Employee plus 2 or more dependents $21.12

-If you choose to upgrade to the Premier Plan, any dependents you wish to cover must also be enrolled by you into the Premier Plan coverage.
+If you elect the Premier Plan, any dependents you wish to cover must also be enrolled by you into the Premier Plan coverage.
 You cannot choose to enroll in both the Basic and Premier vision plan coverage at the same time, or split your enrollment leaving any dependents on the basic vision plan.
 As a new hire/newly eligible employee, you may enroll through your personnel office within 60 days of your newly eligible status.
-All other eligible employees may enroll through VSP directly during open enrollment when the open enrollment materials are mailed to your home address.
+All other eligible employees may enroll through VSP directly during open enrollment when the open enrollment materials are mailed to your home address that is on file with the State Controller's Office (SCO).

 The Vision carrier for the State of California is: